hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 SignatureScheme is a 2-octet value identifying a supported signature algorithm as defined in TLS SignatureScheme IANA registry. `first_signature_algorithms` and `second_signature_algorithms` list MUST NOT contain common elements.
 TLS endpoint observing such overlap between primary and secondary supported signature lists MUST terminate the connection with `illegal_parameter` alert.

+The `dual_signature_algorithms` extension MAY contain common elements with `signature_algorithms` if the peer wishes to advertize that it will accept a certain algorithm either standalone or as part of a dual signature.
+Listing an algorithm in `signature_algorithms` does not imply that it would be acceptable as part of a dual signature unless that algorithm also appears in one of the lists in `dual_signature_algorithms`.

 ### Use in Handshake and Exported Authenticator Messages

-The client MAY include this extension in `ClientHello` message to indicate classical and PQ algorithms it supports for verifying the server's signature.
-The server MAY include this extension in `CertificateRequest` message to classical and PQ algorithms it supports for verifying the client's signature.
+The client MAY include this extension in `ClientHello` message to indicate combinations of dual algorithms it supports for verifying the server's signature.
+The server MAY include this extension in `CertificateRequest` message indicate combinations of dual algorithms it supports for verifying the client's signature.
 This extension MAY be included in an Authenticator Request by the requestor to signal support for dual certificates in the response.

-If the extension is present in `ClientHello`, `CertificateRequest` or Authenticator Request, the peer MAY respond with a dual-certificate authentication structure.
+If the extension is present in `ClientHello`, `CertificateRequest` {{!RFC8446}} or Authenticator Request {{!RFC9261}}, the peer MAY respond with a dual-certificate authentication structure.
 If the extension is absent, the peer MUST NOT send a two certificate chains or two signatures.

-The presence of this extension alone does not mandate dual authentication.
-It is up to the peer to determine whether one or two certificate chains and signatures are required based on local policy and validation logic.
-A single certificate and a single signature encoded in `Certificate` and `CertificateVerify` messages remain valid as long as the certificate and its corresponding signature algorithm comply with the values in the `signature_algorithms` or `signature_algorithms_cert` extension.
+The presence or absence of the `dual_signature_algorithms` indicates whether dual authentication is supported, but does not mandate it.
+The peer MAY select an authenticator advertised in a different extension, such as selecting a single algorithm from `signature_algorithms` and proceeding with single-algorithm `Certificate` and `CertificateVerify` messages as usual.

 ## Certificate Message Encoding {#certificate}